xnth97/MDSwipePageView/README.md

 # MDSwipePageController

-This is a Material Design style page controller, inspired by RKSwipeBetweenViewControllers, Richard Kim.
+A Material Design style page controller based on a single View.

 ![](example.png)